Joe McDonald (baseball executive): GM of Cardinals and Tigers

 In 1981, he became the St. Louis Cardinals' executive assistant, where he served as an assistant general manager to Whitey Herzog, the Cards' GM and field manager.
 McDonald and Herzog had worked closely together in the Mets' farm system from 1966–72.
 He was assistant GM in St. Louis until April 10, 1982, when he became the Cardinals' general manager, thus enabling Herzog to focus on his on-field responsibilities.
-McDonald resigned from that post on January 3, 1985.
+In his first season in that role, St. Louis won the National League pennant and 1982 World Series.
+McDonald served two more seasons as GM, then resigned from that post on January 3, 1985.

 In 1987, he became the Detroit Tigers' director of player development (he also served as vice president).
 He stayed in that position until 1991, when he became a senior vice president as well as general manager through 1992.

 Scout for Angels, Rockies and Red Sox

 He later scouted for the California Angels, Colorado Rockies and in 2004 he became a scout at the professional level for the Boston Red Sox, based in Lakeland, Florida.
 He retired at age 90 after the 2019 season.